ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/index.rst

 Remove
 ^^^^^^

 The selected members will be removed.
-Removing a file will cause a confirmation modal to appear that will summarize the action.
+Removing a member will cause a confirmation modal to appear that will summarize the action.

 .. toctree::